karmab/kcli-openshift4/README.md

 - jq.
 If not found, the script will download it for you.
 - kcli >= 20.0 (optional, *deploy.sh* will run it through podman/docker if not present).
 If you want to target something else that your local hypervisor, you will need to configure ~/.kcli/config.yml following https://kcli.readthedocs.io/en/master/#configuration and https://kcli.readthedocs.io/en/master/#provider-specifics
 - Direct access to the deployed vms.
 Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`).
-- Two unused ips in your network to use as *api_ip* and *dns_ip*.
+- An unused ip in your network to use as *api_ip*.
 Make sure there are excluded from your dhcp server.
-If not specified, centos temporary vms will be launched to reserve free ips.
+If not specified, centos temporary vms will be launched to reserve a free ip
 - Target platform needs:
   - rhcos image ( *kcli download rhcoslatest* ). *deploy.sh* will download latest if not present
   - (optional) centos image ( *kcli download centos7* ).
-This is only needed when you don't specify an *api_ip* and *dns_ip*
+This is only needed when you don't specify an *api_ip*
 - For libvirt, support for fw_cfg in qemu (install qemu-kvm-ev on centos for instance).
 - Target platform needs ignition support (for ovirt/rhv, this either requires ovirt >= 4.3.4).
 - On openstack, you will need to create a network with port security disabled (as we need a vip to be reachable on the masters).
 You will also need to create two ports on this network and map them to floating ips.
-Put the corresponding api_ip, dns_ip and public_api_ip in your parameter file.
+Put the corresponding api_ip and public_api_ip in your parameter file.
 You can use [openstack.sh.sample](openstack.sh.sample) as a starting point.
 You also need to open relevant ports (80, 443, 6443 and 22623) in your security groups.
 - If defining yourself the vips to use, make sure they are excluded from your dhcp server.

 ## How to Use